angular-ui-tree/angular-ui-tree/README.md

 This will generate non-minified and minified JavaScript files in the `dist` directory.

-This will generate non-minified and minified JavaScript files in the `dist` directory.

 ####Run tests
 You can run the tests once or continuous.